Table of Contents

 Understanding Your Results

-For our IgG food intolerance tests, we use specific numeric values:
+For IgG food intolerance tests, we use these numeric values:

 Practical Scenarios: Connecting the Dots